-Create your own is a vacation spot where you can experience first-hand what it’s like to live a different life that makes a difference: food from your own garden, water from your own spring and electricity from your solar panels.
+Create your own is our project in which we would like to inspire and empower you to take the first steps towards different life that makes a difference: food from your own garden, water from your spring and electricity from your solar panels.
 That is what we call “off-grid, low-cost, low-impact natural living”.

 In the years that we’ve lived here since 2012, we learned what it takes to start over somewhere new trying to live as self-sufficiently as possible.
 Sometimes we had to learn the hard way and saw weeks of hard work going down the drain in a matter of seconds.
 For the most part though, we enjoy our new life and love to find ways of making it even more pleasant and simpler.

 We’d also love to share our knowledge and experiences with you.

 - if you’d like to follow in our footsteps but need help, inspiration and a map of where the pitfalls lie

 - if you’re curious about a whole different way of living